mtutucki/CircleAndCross/README.md

 * [Technologies](#technologies)

 ## About the project
-It's a simple circle and cross game as you know from childhood.
+It's a simple circle and cross game, as you know from childhood.

 ## Technologies
 I used HTML, SASS and javascript.  <br />